Virgin Unite: Activities

 Since 2007, Virgin Unite has held the Rock the Kasbah gala in Los Angeles each year to raise funds for their programs.
 Rock the Kasbah is their only US fundraising event.

-Joe Polish, who helped raise over $3 million for Virgin Unite, was the inaugural winner of Sir Richard and Virgin Unite's One in a Million Award, which Polish received at the 2009 Rock the Kasbash Gala.
+Joe Polish, who helped raise over $3 million for Virgin Unite, was the inaugural winner of Sir Richard and Virgin Unite's One in a Million Award, which Polish received at the 2009 Rock the Kasbah Gala.
 In 2010, Virgin Unite recognised Polish as their first “Entrepreneur of the Quarter”.